vitorbeltrao/cryptocurrency_anomaly_detection/README.md

 `cd cryptocurrency_anomaly_detection`

+finally, create a virtual environment:

+run: `python -m venv venv` and `.\venv\scripts\activate` to activate your virtual environment.
+After that install packages that are in requirements: `pip install -r requirements.txt`.

 ### Create AWS account

 Go to the [AWS](https://aws.amazon.com/) page and create a free account for you to use the services needed for the project.

 ### template.yaml File

-Go to the [cloud formation](https://aws.amazon.com/cloudformation/) instance on AWS and upload this template so that the S3, database and ECS services are created to start the pipeline.
+Go to the [cloud formation](https://aws.amazon.com/cloudformation/) instance on AWS and upload this template so that the S3 and database services are created to start the pipeline.

 ### functions folder

-After performing the above steps, you can run `python main.py` in your terminal and all components will run in the required order until the final inference is performed
+After performing the above steps, you can run `python main.py` in your terminal and all components will run in the required order until the final inference is performed.

 ### .env File